Guru (2025 film)

-Guru (Gourou) is an upcoming 2026 French psychological thriller film directed by Yann Gozlan, from a screenplay he wrote with Jean-Baptiste-Delafon.
+Guru (Gourou) is a 2025 psychological thriller film directed by Yann Gozlan, from a screenplay he wrote with Jean-Baptiste Delafon.
 The film stars Pierre Niney as a charismatic and manipulative self-help guru.
 The supporting cast includes Marion Barbeau, Anthony Bajon and Holt McCallany.
 It is a co-production between France and Belgium.

-The film is scheduled to be theatrically released by StudioCanal on 28 January 2026.
+The film had its world premiere at The American French Film Festival on 3 November 2025.
+It was theatrically released in France and Belgium on 28 January 2026.